STORIES & TESTIMONIALS

 Yoga, Participation & Human Connection as Part of Recovery

-Volunteer yoga teacher Neeta Koparkar shares how regular yoga sessions gradually encouraged participation, confidence, calmness, and emotional wellbeing among service users at SAA.
+Volunteer yoga teacher Neeta Koparkar shares how regular yoga sessions encouraged participation, confidence, calmness, and emotional wellbeing among service users at SAA.

 PEOPLE BEHIND SAA